Maikuolan/Common/_docs/Cache.md

 The correct values to use, and the best way to configure the instance, depends on which caching mechanisms you want to use, whether those caching mechanisms are available in your environment, and how those caching mechanisms themselves are configured (e.g., the correct host and port number to use might be different than the default for your particular environment, and if so, you'll need to determine that information for yourself).

-I would, in most cases, recommend defining `FFDefault`, regardless of your chosen caching mechanism, as a fallback, in case your chosen caching mechanism isn't available, either temporarily or permanently, at some point in the future, for whatever reason.
-When defining `FFDefault`, you should make sure that the path is actually writable (setting an unwritable path means that nothing gets written, and is thus pointless).
+I would, in most cases, recommend populating `FFDefault`, regardless of your chosen caching mechanism, as a fallback, in case your chosen caching mechanism isn't available, either temporarily or permanently, at some point in the future, for whatever reason.
+When populating `FFDefault`, you should make sure that the path is actually writable (setting an unwritable path means that nothing gets written, and is thus pointless).

-Beyond that, I would recommend defining values only for the members that relate to caching mechanisms that you already know are available, and that you could foreseeably utilise for your implementation, omitting definitions for the members that relate to anything that you know to be unavailable or otherwise unsuitable for your implementation.
+Beyond that, I would recommend populating values only for the properties that relate to caching mechanisms that you already know are available, and that you could foreseeably utilise for your implementation, omitting those that relate to anything that you know to be unavailable or otherwise unsuitable for your implementation.

-If all of the supported caching mechanisms are available in your environment, and you're having difficulty deciding which to use, I would generally recommend APCu above the others, due to its simplicity: The only member you would need to define is `EnableAPCu` (no need to mess around with hosts, ports, etc), and in most cases, it should immediately start working.
+If all of the supported caching mechanisms are available in your environment, and you're having difficulty deciding which to use, I would generally recommend APCu above the others, due to its simplicity: The only property you would need to define is `EnableAPCu` (no need to mess around with hosts, ports, etc), and in most cases, it should immediately start working.
 Conversely, utilising PDO is likely to be slightly more complicated than the other available choices, due to the need to set up an external database somewhere for it to interface with, the need to define a DSN (so that the instance can instruct PDO how to interface with your external database), etc.

 #### 3. Connection.